emana-digital/laravel-assets-helper/README.md

 # Assets Helper
 Laravel Blade helpers for a easy integration with <a href="https://github.com/ztoben/assets-webpack-plugin">assets-webpack-plugin</a>.
 For now, `v1.0.0` will only work with a compatible configuration.
 If you need more personalization, let me now, or just send a pull-request.
-The `assets.json` file is expected to be in `/public/assets/` directory.
+The generated `assets.json` file is expected to be in `/public/assets/` directory.

 ### How to use
 1 - Configure `assets-weback-plugin`